 The YouTube film below shows five incredible reincarnation stories:

 Stevenson’s research generated a lot of criticism but his critics failed to prove him wrong.
 They could only question his integrity or make outlandish suggestions, so that the most obvious explanation of the facts, the existence of reincarnation, remained unchallenged.
 But if we reincarnate then why do so few people remember a previous life?
 The answer might be a bit discomforting.
 If this universe is a virtual reality created by an advanced civilisation, reincarnation may be rare.
 You may not have a soul that can return.
-Memories might be stored in a computer and put into another consciousness.
+You might just be a simulation and your memories could be stored in a computer and put into another person.

 Featured image: Relief from the Dazu Rock Carvings in China outlining the Buddhist cycle of reincarnation.
 User Calton (2004).
 Wikimedia Commons.